 1. Cosmos Flowers Can Attract Pollinators

 Cosmos flowers are some of the best annuals for attracting pollinators.
-Not only can this benefit your cosmos, but it also benefits other plants and crops in your garden.
-Cosmos flowers can help attract pollinators such as bees, butterflies, and hoverflies.
+Not only can this benefit your flowers, but it also benefits other plants and crops in your garden.
+Plus, they can help attract pollinators such as bees, butterflies, and hoverflies.

 2. These Flowers Are Easy to Grow

 Cosmos flowers are one of the easiest annuals to grow.
 These fabulous annuals are pretty low-maintenance as long as you can avoid overwatering and give them lots of sunlight.
-Cosmos are an ideal annual to grow if you’re an inexperienced gardener.
+I find them to be an ideal annual to grow if you’re an inexperienced gardener.